“FESTSPIELE REICHENAU” is a top-ranking AUSTRIAN THEATRE-FESTIVAL, founded in

 Plays from Austrian writers who lived around 1900 and had a strong connection to the famous summer-resort-area around the village of Reichenau (follow button HISTORY), but also international writers like Tschechow or Ibsen whose plays fit perfectly to the rural landscape and atmosphere.
 As a special literary attraction the Loidolts entrust contemporary writers to transform novels from famous poets to new stage plays.
-English and American writers like D.H.
-Lawrence or Tennessee Williams are new additions to the program (example: 2018 – “Streetcar named desire” in German language)
+American and English writers like Tennessee Williams and Scott Fitzgerald, D.H.
+Lawrence and Henry James are new additions to the program (see 2020: “Washington Square” as a new stage-play “Poor rich heiress”).

-There are more than 120 performances of 4 DIFFERENT PLAYS, but also a few Sunday-MUSIC-highlights: Piano recitals with worldwide respected artists.
+There are more than 120 performances of 4 DIFFERENT THEATRE-PLAYS, but also a few Sunday-MUSIC-highlights: Piano recitals with worldwide respected artists.

-Latest attraction is a new way of performing literature “LITERATURE IN SCENE”, created by Renate Loidolt.
+Latest attraction is a new way of performing literature “LITERATURE IN SCENE”, created by Renate Loidolt (2020, Joseph Roth)

 Quality-focus is set on best artists and actors, directors and stage-design.
-Many well known actors from the state theatres of Vienna or German theatres and famous actors from German film or television play the main parts in Reichenau.
+Many well known actors from the state theatres of Vienna or Germany and famous actors from German film or television play the main parts in Reichenau.

 home-country in summer.

 So the theatre-festival “Festspiele Reichenau” is not only a premium place for the performing arts but also a society meeting point.